namcap1/change-java-challenge/README.md

 # Information
-If you had coins for 4,3,1 can you give the correct change.
+You can now pass what coins you have as a constructor argument as well as the amount of change needed and it will give you the correct change.

 ## Test
 To test you can run in the terminal ``` ./gradlew test ```or ``` gradle test ```.